DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 12.8 Entire Terms.
 These Terms, which include the language and paragraphs preceding Section 1, are the final, complete, and exclusive expression of the agreement between you and DocuSign regarding the DocuSign Services provided under these Terms.
 These Terms supersede and the parties disclaim any reliance on previous oral and written communications (including any confidentiality agreements pertaining to the DocuSign Services under these Terms) with respect to the subject matter hereof and apply to the exclusion of any other terms that you seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
 DocuSign hereby rejects any additional or conflicting terms appearing in a purchase order or any other ordering materials submitted by Customer and conditions assent solely based on these Terms and conditions of these Terms as offered by DocuSign.
 Except as explicitly permitted in these Terms, no modification or amendment of these Terms shall be effective unless it is in writing and signed by an authorized agent of the party against whom the modification or amendment is being asserted.
 In the event of an inconsistency or conflict, the order of precedence in descending order of control is as follows: (a) the Subscription Plan; (b) any attachments or appendix(ices) to the Service Schedule(s); (c) the Service Schedule; and (d) these Terms.

-12.9 Limitations on Liability for Customers Domiciled in Germany.
+12.9 Provisions for Customers Domiciled in Germany.
 The provisions of this Section 12.9 apply only to Customers who are domiciled in Germany when entering into these Terms.

 12.10 Governing Law & Venue.
 These Terms will be interpreted, construed, and enforced in all respects in accordance with the local laws of the State of California, U.S.A., without reference to its choice of law rules to the contrary.
 For purposes of determining the governing law, you and DocuSign agree that DocuSign is the proponent of these Terms.
 Notwithstanding Customer’s and DocuSign’s agreement to mandatory arbitration, either party may seek any interim or preliminary injunctive relief from a court of competent jurisdiction in San Francisco, CA, as necessary to protect the party's rights or property pending the completion of arbitration.
 Customer and DocuSign submit to the exclusive jurisdiction of, and venue in, any federal or state court of competent jurisdiction located in San Francisco, California, U.S.A.